civicrm/civicrm-asset-plugin/README.md

 ## Generated variables

+CiviCRM sometimes needs information about how to load assets/files provided by `composer` packages (`civicrm/civicrm-core`, `civicrm/civicrm-packages`, and any extensions).
-To allow CiviCRM to locate assets, this plugin outputs a set of global variables.
-At runtime, the variables will be loaded via `vendor/composer/autoload.php`.
+This plugin generates a map of assets and puts the list into a few global variables.

+At runtime, the global variables will be loaded automatically (via `vendor/composer/autoload.php`).

 The variables include: